 MANUFACTURING FOR CHANGE 2 (MFC 2) ©™

 (Grades 9-12) *Prerequisite MFC I

 The Second session of MFC will provide high school youth with advanced skills in creating environmentally friendly mechanisms to be used in manufacturing fields as well as consumer product applications.
-Students will develop skills in advanced mathematics and Finite Element Analysis for viability studies and debugging. * Students completing MFC 2 with a grade B or better will receive 3 college credits from Roger Williams University in Engineering/Technology.
+Students will develop skills in advanced mathematics and Finite Element Analysis for viability studies and debugging. * Students completing MFC 2 with a grade B or better will receive 3 college credits from Roger Williams University in Manufacturing.

 The Center for